 Tarangire National Park – Elephant Hangout

-In the Tarangire National Park, the Tarangire River provides a vital life source for the huge amount of game.
-Particularly wildebeest, zebra and buffalo that migrate here during the dry season, from June to October.
-A little known fact is that, at the end of the dry season (September to November), the elephant concentration in Tarangire is the greatest in Africa.
+The Tarangire River is a vital life source for the huge amount of game in Tarangire National Park.
+In particular, wildebeest, zebra and buffalo migrate here during the dry season from June to October.
+A little known fact is that, at the tail end of the dry season (September to November), the elephant concentration in Tarangire is the greatest in Africa.

-Although famous for its elephant herds and baobab trees, a Tarangire safari offers much more.
-Zebra and wildebeest as well as giraffe, eland and buffalo.
-Thompson’s gazelle, Cooke’s hartebeest, greater and lesser kudu can also often be seen.
-Cheetahs tend to prefer the open swamp areas of the south.
-But the quantity of plains game naturally attracts other predators like lion and the elusive leopard, are also attracted by the sheer quantity of plains game.
+Although famous for its elephant herds and baobab trees, Tarangire offers much more.
+You’ll see zebra and wildebeest as well as giraffe, eland and buffalo.
+Thompson’s gazelle, Cooke’s hartebeest, greater and lesser kudu.
+Cheetahs gravitate to the open swamp areas of the southern Tarangire.
+But other predators, lion and the elusive leopard, are also attracted by the sheer quantity of plains game.

-At the end of the dry season (from late November/early December onwards) the game tends to leave the Tarangire.
-As there is a choice of nutritious grasses elsewhere.
-Herds of zebra and wildebeest head to the Rift Valley floor.
-However, as the dry season begins again in June, the game returns to Tarangire National Park.
-Drawn by the wide Tarangire river and the swamps of the southern Tarangire park.
-Game-viewing at this time can be extremely rewarding.
+At the end of the dry season (from late Nov/early Dec) some of the game leaves the park to spread out across the whole Tarangire biosphere.
+By then there’s a choice of nutritious grasses elsewhere.
+Zebra and wildebeest head to the Rift Valley floor around Lake Manyara and the southern Serengeti.
+However, as the dry season begins again in June, much of the game returns to Tarangire National Park, especially the elephants.
+Then the wide Tarangire river and the southern swamps act as a vital source of water for wildlife.
+At this time game-viewing is extremely rewarding.

-Tarangire Lodges & Camps
+Tarangire Safari Lodges & Camps